beyo/beyo/README.md

 ## Project structure

-A Beyo application project have this structure.
+A typical Beyo application project have this structure.

 ```
 - ./project-root